vestigiastudios/website/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = "Alienite"
-  content = "Know of first game! :smile:" align = "center"  # Choose `center`, `left`, or `right`.
+  content = "Know our first game!
+Alienite is a puzzle game where YOU are INSIDE the puzzle." align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).